HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](2.PNG)
 (This is another version that I tried to use but was unsuccessful.)

 The final code that resolved that issue is below.
-After much problem solving I was finally able to make the servo do the 0 to 110 cycle once when the sensors were touched. i had to add extra code and I simplified the sensor part of the code to just reference the pin that is touching 3V rather than the ones that are not.
+After much problem solving I was finally able to make the servo do the 0 to 110 cycle once when the sensors were touched.
+I had to add extra code and I simplified the sensor part of the code to just reference the pin that is touching 3V rather than the ones that are not.

 ![Image](finalservocode.PNG)
 (This is the final code for the servo.)